-- Through an understanding of the child/adolescent's treatment protocol, provides support for the provision of their care - Understands the medications being used and their side effects provides monitoring required and ensures that appropriate supportive care measures are in place to avoid, minimize or manage such effects - Provides pharmaceutical care and clinical support (drug information, drug therapy monitoring and review, discharge planning, patient teaching, etc) as staff and resources permit (for Intermediate, Advanced and Sub-Specialty Care); this may be provided in part by nursing if pharmacy resources do not permit - Ensures all personnel involved in preparation and handling of chemotherapy have appropriate training and education; encourages or mandates specialized training, (e.g. chemotherapy preparation and order verification courses) where available to ensure competence, accuracy and safety [for Intermediate, Advanced and Sub-Specialty Care]) - Provides documentation required for shared care - Assumes responsibility for procurement, storage, safe handling, preparation, dispensing, and disposal of chemotherapy according to established standards and guidelines - Identifies personal learning needs in relation to providing care to children/adolescents with cancer and/or serious blood disorders and their families, and participates in appropriate pediatric hematology/ oncology related continuing education programs; attendance at the annual APPHON/ROHPPA conference, other APPHON/ROHPPA education sessions, and available pediatric hematology or oncology education modules is encouraged
+- Through an understanding of the child/adolescent's treatment protocol, provides support for the provision of their care - Understands the medications being used and their side effects provides monitoring required and ensures that appropriate supportive care measures are in place to avoid, minimize or manage such effects - Provides pharmaceutical care and clinical support (drug information, drug therapy monitoring and review, discharge planning, patient teaching, etc.) as staff and resources permit - Ensures all personnel involved in preparation and handling of chemotherapy have appropriate training and education; encourages or mandates specialized training, (e.g. chemotherapy preparation and order verification courses) where available to ensure competence, accuracy and safety - Provides documentation required for shared care - Assumes responsibility for procurement, storage, safe handling, preparation, dispensing, and disposal of chemotherapy according to established standards and guidelines - Identifies personal learning needs in relation to providing care to children/adolescents with cancer and/or serious blood disorders and their families, and participates in appropriate

+- pediatric hematology/ oncology related continuing education programs; attendance at the annual APPHON/ROHPPA conference, other APPHON/ROHPPA education sessions, and available pediatric hematology or oncology education modules is encouraged - Sub-specialty clinical pharmacists develop and verify accuracy of pre-printed order sets as outlined by the treatment protocols and reflective of each individual patient's health care needs